About Us

 Our motivation

-Mainly active in the field of geography, we know the manifold impacts of climate change on physical, biological and human systems.
-Climate change leads to mass extinction, to migration, to the destruction of ecosystems.
+We know the manifold impacts of climate change on physical, biological and human systems.
+Among others, climate change leads to mass extinction, to displacement, to the potentially irreversible destruction of physical systems we all depend on.

 We want to contribute to fight this crisis.
 We believe that humankind is able to stop climate change.
 This means that we urgently have to become climate-neutral in every area of life.

 With our work and actions we want to deliver solutions instead of contributing to global warming.
 However, in research, greenhouse gas emissions are still excessively high.
 But how high are the emissions of your working group?
 And where are the highest potentials to reduce them?
 Answers to these questions are essential to support effective mitigation decisions and policies.
-Therefore, we developed this tool to enable working groups around the globe to easily compute and on the long term reduce their emissions.
+This is why we are developing this tool to enable working groups around the globe to easily compute and on the long term reduce their emissions.

 Our approach